seng438-winter-2022/seng438-a5-sadiatasneemkhan/Assignment 4 Report.md

 # How the team work/effort was divided and managed

+The lab was made up of 2 components, one being the reliability growth testing, and the other using the reliability demonstration chart.
+We chose to split up into 2 groups, one would do Part 1 and the other worked on Part 2.
+After each part was completed, the groups would peer-review the results of the other groups and explain their approach to how they used the tools and software.
+After the lab itself was completed, we all met together and discussed the report questions together and how we're going to approach each of them.
+We then split the questions up equally among the 4 of us and went over each question at the end before submitting the lab.

 # Difficulties encountered, challenges overcome, and lessons learned

+The difficulties encountered, like in previous labs, was setting up and using the software itself.
+We had trouble running STRAT, so we resolved to use C-SFRAT instead while another team member had trouble running both of these programs.
+Due to lack of instruction in the lab report, we also found ourselves looking online for resources on how to further use these tools but it was very difficult as there was not much to be found online.
+In the end, we ended up wasting a lot of time figuring out what exactly we needed to have done for this lab rather than working on the lab itself.
+However, as a result of our time doing this lab, we did end up learning some useful skills such as how to interpret reliability demonstration charts and reliability growth predictions.

 # Comments/feedback on the lab itself

+As mentioned in the difficulties above, there was a lack of instruction on how to properly use these programs.
+However, we did end up coming out with useful skills that I’m sure will help us in any future work we are involved in.